 - the registration number (if any) of the car;

 - the engine number or the serial number on the registration label of the car;

 - the built date (if it appears) and the compliance date of the car; and

 - the signature of the trader and the trader’s licence number.

 Upon sale, the trader must get the purchaser to sign a copy of the notice and must retain the copy (penalty 10 pu – s 52(6)).
 The notice must not contain a false or misleading statement or representation (penalty 10 pu – s 52 MCT Act.)

 Section 45 of the MCT Act lets you rescind the contract if the car is substantially different from the car described in the notice.

 You may have to consider whether it is worthwhile taking action in a court or VCAT, and obtaining a copy of the notice through legal processes to discover the document.
-(See: "Rescission" under "Motor Car Traders Act ss.45 & 88B", above for information about rescinding the contract under section 45).
+(See “Rescission” under “Motor Car Traders Act – sections 45, 88B”, above for information about rescinding the contract under s 45).